2000Lakes/2000Lakes_web/README.md

 **Folder node_modules**: the library canvas-confetti for visualizing the winning effect of the chatbot game.

 **index.html**: main web page.
-To modify the main web, one way is to add more section in this file and add a seperate js file.
-Avoid duplicated variable names!
+To modify the main web, one way is to add more sections in this file and add more seperate js files.
+Please avoid duplicated variable names!

 **lake_page.html**: web page for lake info, generated from map.js.